jsnyder565/platinum.crm/README.md

     brew install composer
     brew install laravel
 ```

+### Running Locally

+These commands should be run from the [root directory](laravel/crm) of the laravel site.

-- refresh the database (Uses Laravel's built in sqllite database)
+- Refresh the database (Uses Laravel's built in sqllite database).
 ```
     artisan migrate:fresh
 ```
-- run the site
+- Host the site locally (defaulted to port 8000).
 ```
     artisan serve
 ```
-# Source Code
+## Source Code

 Laravel creates a bunch of files by default.
 Here are the ones that were added/modified for this project.